-- Revenue: The invoiced value of sales from the Group’s activities, measured at a fair value net of all rebates and excluding value added tax.
+Revenue: The invoiced value of sales from the Group’s activities, measured at a fair value net of all rebates and excluding value added tax.

 Share: shares in issue during the year excluding any shares held by the Group’s Employee Share Ownership Trust.

-Assets: associates before intangible amortisation, share based payment charges or exceptional costs, divided by the balance sheet net asset value.
+Assets: associates before intangible amortisation, share-based payment charges or exceptional costs, divided by the balance sheet net asset value.

-- Net Asset per Share: The balance sheet net asset value, divided by the weighted average number of shares in issue during the year, excluding any shares held by the Group’s Employee Share Ownership Trust.
+Share: of shares in issue during the year, excluding any shares held by the Group’s Employee Share Ownership Trust.

-- Underlying Pre-tax profit: Underlying Pre-tax profit includes the Group’s share of pre-tax profit from joint
+Underlying Underlying Pre-tax profit includes the Group’s share of pre-tax profit from joint

-Relevant results for these KPIs, for the year under review and the prior year comparatives have been disclosed earlier in this Report.
+Relevant results for these KPI’s, for the year under review and the prior year comparatives have been disclosed earlier in this Report.

 30 January 2018.